 Requirement CS-1.
-A CSR shall consist of one unlocked PDF file divided into readily identifiable sections that correspond and conform to Sections A through L of the following guidelines.
+A CSR shall consist of one volume divided into readily identifiable sections that correspond and conform to Sections A through L of the following guidelines.
 It shall be typewritten in English and shall employ metric (SI) and/or standard astronomical units, as applicable.
 It shall contain all data and other information that will be necessary for scientific and technical evaluations; provision by reference to external sources, such as Internet websites, of additional material that is required for evaluation of the CSR is prohibited.
-Exception: The cost proposal (Section K) and any cost appendices (e.g. M.4, M.16) may be submitted as a separate file.
+Exception: The cost proposal (Section K) and any cost appendices (e.g. M.4, M.16) may be submitted as a separate volume.

 Requirement CS-2.
+All printed parts of a CSR, including photographs and/or colored graphics, shall be printed on recyclable white paper.
 Page size shall be either American standard 8.5 x 11 inches or European standard A4.
 Foldout pages (11 x 17 inches or A3) may be employed at the proposer's discretion, but see Requirement CS-4 for assessment of foldout pages against the page limit.